davenza/KDE-AMD/README.md

 ## `data/`

 Contains the data of the laser heat treatment.
 It should have a subfolder for each batch type (Type1, ..., Type36).
+See the data [README](data/README.MD) for details on the structure of the data.

 ## `nn_positions_models/`